dmgerhard/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Postdoctoral Research Associate of Neuroscience in Psychiatry in the lab of Dr. Francis Lee.
+I am a Postdoctoral Research Associate of Neuroscience in Psychiatry at Weill Cornell Medicine.

 My research examines the cellular and molecular mechanisms underlying stress, anxiety, and depression with a focus on adolescent development.
-As part of this work I examine the enduring effects of pre-adolescent stress on the maturation of neural circuits important for sociability and emotion regulation.
-I also study fear regulation across adolescence and adulthood.
+As part of this work, I examine the enduring effects of juvenile stress on the maturation of neural circuits important for sociability and emotion regulation.

-I received my PhD in 2017 from Yale University where I worked in the lab of Dr. Ronald Duman.
-My thesis research examined the mechanisms of action of the rapid-acting antidepressant ketamine.
+I received my PhD in 2017 from Yale University.
+My thesis research examined mechanisms of action of the rapid-acting antidepressant ketamine.

-In addition to academic research, I am a freelance science writer.
+I am also a freelance science writer.
+I have written about pharmacological and biotechnological innovations across therapeutic areas including oncology, neuroscience, immunology, and infectious disease.

+You can find my recent articles in the Science Communication section below.